Latina-In-The-Loop/litl-blog/_posts/2026-03-24-hardest-part-isnt-the-ai.md

 Then you open your terminal and the clock starts.

-This is the story of what happened next.
+This is what happened next.

 ## The Idea: GigOps